 5. Asymmetrical poses for the two sides of the body

-Asymmetrical poses for the two sides of the body that make the character walk with a limp.
-That’s what we mean by this: usually students begin to animate a walk by creating one step, they create one step, and then they flip the same poses for the second step.
+Asymmetrical poses for the two sides of the body make the character walk with a limp.
+That’s what we mean by this: usually, students begin to animate a walk by creating one step, they create one step, and then they flip the same poses for the second step.
 This technique will work only if the character is exactly in profile or full face.
-If your character is drawn in three quarters, the poses won’t be identical because the legs are in two separate planes of movement and their position will not coincide.
+If your character is drawn in three-quarters, the poses won’t be identical because the legs are in two separate planes of movement and their position will not coincide.
 You can’t simply copy and paste the pose here, since the coordinates won’t match.
 In this case, each of the legs is animated separately, while the paths will be the same, the location will be different.

 6. Uneven movement of the supporting leg (abrupt shifts)

 In this case, a character also starts to limp and twitch.
 While it’s on the ground, the foot should move linearly in a straight line and without changes in speed.
 No Easings should be applied.
 When a character raises a foot, the graph may be not linear.
-You should remember that in the Contact phase our body has the least balance, we basically are falling, so to say, the body is strongly inclined forwards.
+You should remember that in the Contact phase, our body has the least balance, we basically are falling, so to say, the body is strongly inclined forwards.

-In the Passing phase of the leg we seem to pick ourselves up and are in the maximum balance, the supporting leg must be almost in the center under the body.
+In the Passing phase of the leg, we seem to pick ourselves up and are in the maximum balance, the supporting leg must be almost in the center under the body.
 The correct positioning of the leg in this phase allows us to avoid the feeling of an uneven walk and gives the necessary accuracy.

 7. Wooden feet syndrome

-Our feet take the most active part in walking and should be animated with maximum details, because a foot can be very elastic in different conditions.
+Our feet take the most active part in walking and should be animated with maximum details because a foot can be very elastic in different conditions.
 The character rises on its toes, thus it needs to be bent here if you don’t do this, the foot will seem wooden and, in addition, it will go below the floor level.
 When animating the foot always take the floor into account.

-Walk Cycle Animation Checklist
+Walking Animation Checklist

 To make sure that your character looks cool, pay attention to these details: